-CL/SuperSession support host applications that use the explicit partition capability of certain 3270-family terminals.
-This capability, which is used by NetView and GDDM(1), is available in the following commonly used terminals:
+CL/SuperSession supports host applications that use the explicit partition capability of certain 3270family terminals.
+This capability, which is used by NetView and GDDM[TM], is available in the following commonly used terminals:

-- 3179G
+3179G

-- 3180
+3180

-- 3192D
+3192D

-- 3192G
+3192G

-- 3290
+3290

 Support is currently limited to a single explicit partition with identifier zero.